DeathFishAtEase/Ares-docs/new/crashableaircraft.rst

 Spinning
 --------

-Aircraft that is going to crash starts to spin uncontrollably.
+Units that have :tag:`Locomotor=Fly` and are going to crash start to spin uncontrollably.
 For larger planes this can look silly and :game:`Ares` adds an option for this to turn it off.

-:tagdef:`[AircraftType]CrashSpin=boolean`
+:tagdef:`[TechnoType]CrashSpin=boolean`
-  Whether the aircraft should spin when crashing, opposed to gliding down to the ground.
+  Whether the unit should spin when crashing, opposed to gliding down to the ground.
 Defaults to :value:`yes`.

-  .. note:: This setting only works for aircraft. :tag:`JumpJet=yes`
+  .. note:: This setting only works for units with :tag:`Locomotor=Fly`.
-    \ :type:`VehicleType`\ s do not support it.
+    \ Units using :tag:`Locomotor=Jumpjet` do not support it.

 .. versionadded:: 0.6